backlineint/webcomponents-wtf/slides/presentation.md

 * Lit HTML

 ---
 # Stencil

 Quick look.

 ---

+# Vue with web components as a compile target

+^ examples that get to far from the spec.
+You still need to load vue

+---

 # Using web components with a framework

 Didn't do my homework?

+---

+Why aren't I using web components

+Why would I use web components.

 ---